 Rule 1.
 Appearances and Appearance Forms.
 Appearance by an objector or by a candidate at the hearing on objections may be in person or by counsel.
 All parties appearing before the Board must file a completed Appearance form.
-On the Appearance form each party must provide the Board with a telephone number, an email address and other contact information at which that party can be reached at any time during the day and at night.
-The parties must receive service of documents at the email address provided, or make alternative arrangements for service.
-The Board will provide the parties with email addresses at which papers may be served on the Board or upon its Hearing Officers.
+On the Appearance form each party must provide the Board with a telephone number, an e-mail address and other contact information at which that party can be reached at any time during the day and at night.
+The parties must receive service of documents at the e-mail address provided, or make alternative arrangements for service.
+The Board will provide the parties with e-mail addresses at which papers may be served on the Board or upon its Hearing Officers.
 These rules also apply to cases before the Board involving objections to referendum petitions, and to proponents and opponents of the petitions.

 Rule 2.
-Initial Appearance.
+Initial Hearing.
 On the day set for the hearing of objections, both the objector and the candidate may be required to be present in person or by counsel and to be ready for the initial hearing or scheduling of their case.
 The Board may, at its discretion, waive the need for the parties to appear at the hearing on the initial day of the Board's sessions.

 Rule 3.
 Scheduling and Hearing Officers.
-The Board will grant continuances of initial hearings on objections, when appearance at the initial hearings is required, only for good cause shown.
+When appearance at the initial day of hearings is required, the Board will grant continuances of initial hearings on objections only for good cause shown.
 The Board may schedule proceedings in a case to extend beyond the initial day set for hearing.
-The Board may, in its sole discretion, on the day of the initial hearing of a case or thereafter, assign any part of a case to a Hearing Officer to conduct proceedings and make findings of law and fact and to report to the Board.
-The Hearing Officer shall have all powers of the Board, except the power to issue subpoenas or to issue a decision.
-The Board may entertain exceptions to the Hearing Officer's report.
+The Board may, in its sole discretion, on the day of the initial hearing of a case or thereafter, assign any part of a case to a Hearing Officer to conduct proceedings, hear evidence and arguments, recommend findings of law and fact, and report to the Board.
+The Hearing Officer shall have all powers of the Board provided in these Rules, except the power to issue subpoenas or issue a final decision.

 Rule 4.
 Defaults.
-If a candidate fails to appear for the initial hearing at which appearance is required, a decision in the nature of a default judgment may be entered and the objections contained in the objector's petition shall be confessed against the candidate, but only upon a determination by the Board that the objector's petition sets forth valid grounds for the removal of the candidate's name from the ballot.
+If a candidate or proponent of a question of public policy fails to appear for the initial hearing at which appearance is required, a decision in the nature of a default judgment may be entered and the objections contained in the objector's petition shall be confessed against the candidate, but only upon a determination by the Board that the objector's petition sets forth valid grounds, a colorable claim, for the removal of the candidate's name from the ballot.

 If an objector fails to appear for the initial hearing at which appearance is required, the Board may, in its sole discretion, default the objector and dismiss the objection.
 The Board has the sole discretion as to grant or deny a motion to withdraw an objection or objections.
 The Board may, in its sole discretion, require a preliminary showing of proof on the validity of any objection or may order a partial check of some portion of the allegations of an objection.

 Rule 5.
 Preliminary Motions.
-Preliminary motions and objections to an objector's petition in the nature of a motion to strike the objections may be heard first or taken with the case-in-chief.
+Preliminary motions and objections to an objector's petition in the nature of a motion to strike the objections may be heard first or taken with the casein-chief.
 If sufficient objections to an objector's petition are sustained, the objector's petition shall be overruled and the petitions held valid.
 If objections to a portion of an objector's petition are sustained, that part of the objector's petition shall be overruled.